hedreiandrade/api-doeobem/README.md

 ---------------------------------------------------------------------------------------------

-RUN by Wamp64/Xampp/Linux :
+Run by Wamp64/Xampp/Linux :

-Clone the project, RUN :
+Clone the project, run :

 ```
 git clone https://github.com/hedreiandrade/api-doeobem.git
 ```

-RUN ```composer update``` at the root of the project in your directory
+Run ```composer update``` at the root of the project in your directory

 Run the attached sql file(dblLoginAPI.sql).